 Electronic friction models

-As detailed in the MDEF page, there are two ways to obtain friction values, either from the local density friction approximation (LDFA), or from time-dependent perturbation theory (TDPT).
+As detailed in the MDEF page, there are two ways to obtain friction values, either from the local density friction approximation (LDFA), or from time-dependent perturbation theory (TDPT), also known as orbital-dependent friction (ODF).
 The models on this page describe our existing implementations.

 Analytic models